Robust Bilevel Optimization for Near-Optimal Lower-Level Solutions: Computational experiments

-\Cref{fig:upperobjective} shows the distribution of the upper-level objective values across small and medium-sized instances.
-The number of problems solved to optimality monotonically decreases when $\delta$ increases (\cref{tab:feasibility}); greater $\delta$ values indeed make reduce the set of feasible solutions to \textit{NORBiP}.
-The optimal values only slightly increase with $\delta$ and the lower-level objective value does not vary significantly with $\delta$.\\

-Even though more instances become infeasible as $\delta$ increases, the degradation of the objective value is in general insignificant for the optimal near-optimal robust solution compared to the optimistic solution.
+We also studied the sensitivity of NRB solutions to variations of $\delta$ on small-size random instances.
+When $\delta$ increases, the number of problems solved to optimality monotonically decreases; greater $\delta$ values indeed reduce the set of feasible solutions to {NRB}.
+The optimal values of the upper-level only slightly increase with $\delta$ and the lower-level objective value does not vary significantly with $\delta$.
+Even though more instances become infeasible as $\delta$ increases, the degradation of the objective value is in general insignificant for the optimal near-optimal robust solution compared to the optimistic solution.\\